-Subspecialty-Specific Background and Intent: If an internal medicine-pediatrics program uses a site that has been approved for use by one of its sponsoring core programs, the internal medicine-pediatrics program does not need a separate PLA for that site.
-PLAs are only needed for sites that are unique to the internal medicine-pediatrics program.
+Specialty-Specific Background and Intent: If the combined program uses a site that has been approved for use by the internal medicine or pediatrics programs, the program does not need a separate PLA for that site.
+Separate PLAs are only needed for sites that are unique to the combined program.

 - 1.6.
-The program director must submit any additions or deletions of participating sites routinely providing an educational experience, required for all residents, of one month full time equivalent (FTE) or more through the ACGME's Accreditation Data System (ADS).
-(Core) - 1.7.
-Workforce Recruitment and Retention

-The program, in partnership with its Sponsoring Institution, must engage in practices that focus on mission-driven, ongoing, systematic recruitment and retention of a diverse and inclusive workforce of residents, fellows (if present), faculty members, senior administrative GME staff members, and other relevant members of its academic community.
-(Core)
+The program director must submit any additions or deletions of participating sites routinely providing an educational experience, required for all residents, of one month full time equivalent (FTE) or more through the ACGME's Accreditation Data System (ADS). ^(Core) - 1.7.
+Workforce Recruitment and Retention The program, in partnership with its Sponsoring Institution, must engage in practices that focus on mission-driven, ongoing, systematic recruitment and retention of a diverse and inclusive workforce of residents, fellows (if present), faculty members, senior administrative GME staff members, and other relevant members of its academic community. ^(Core)